Moodle plugins directory: Course dedication

 - Session duration: elapsed time between the first and the last click of the session.

-This block is intended to be used only by teachers, so students aren't going to see it and their dedication time.
-However, block can be configured to show dedication time to students too.
+This block is intended to be used only by teachers, however the block can be configured to show dedication time to students too.

 Teachers can use a tool to analyse dedication time within a course.
-The tool provides three views:
+The tool provides three reporting methods:

-- Dedication time of the course: calculates total dedication time, mean dedication time and connections per day for each student.
+- Dedication time of the course: calculates total dedication time, mean dedication time and connections per day for each student, which you can filter by course group if required.

 - Dedication of a student: detailed sessions for a student with start date & time, duration and ip.

-This block was developed and produced by CICEI at Las Palmas de Gran Canaria University.
+Original developed by Aday Talavera, CICEI at Las Palmas de Gran Canaria University

-First version for Moodle 1.9 by Borja Rubio Reyes.
+Updated to support Moodle 1.9 - Moodle 3.X by Borja Rubio Reyes.